 After downloading all the data from Google Photos, there will be a zip file present in the download folder, and you can see all the images in it.

 Google Takeout is a simple utility that accesses all the information in the Google apps and lets you save them on your PC.
 But you can easily deduce that there is no filter option to handle the large-sized data.
 And the only available saving options are ZIP and TGZ formats.
 So, Google Takeout becomes a suitable contender to save Google data only for a small volume of data.

 The majority of the Google account users save their data in Google Drive due to its flexibility of support to all the file formats.
 Many users save their images and videos in Google drive also.
-But taking the manual backup using the method described above is not feasible for a large volume of data.
+But taking the backup of Google photos using the method described above is not feasible for a large volume of data.

 If you are using a business G Suite account, then taking the backup will be a no issue for you as you can the Kernel G Suite Backup tool.
-The tool backs up data from multiple G Suite accounts under a Super Administrator.
+The tool backup Google photos, videos and other data from multiple G Suite accounts under a Super Administrator.
 It also offers a filter option and CSV file support to run the backup process swiftly.